IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-05/README.md

-# Exercise 5 (optional): Use distributed Logging
+# Exercise 4 (optional): Use distributed Logging

 Cloud native applications based on microservices contain many parts that create logs.
 A logging service that is able to collect all distributed logs in one place is a highly recommended tool.
 There are many logging solutions that you can install directly into your Kubernetes or OpenShift cluster.
 But then you have an additional application that needs to be maintained and one that needs persistent storage as well to store logs for a period of time.

 IBM Cloud offers "Logging as a Service" in the form of [IBM Log Analysis with LogDNA](https://cloud.ibm.com/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
 It offers features to filter, search, and tail log data, define alerts, and design custom views to monitor application and system logs.
-You can test "IBM Log Analysis with LogDNA" for free with somewhat limited capabilities and we will show you in this lab how to connect your OpenShift cluster to an instance of it.
+You can test "IBM Log Analysis with LogDNA" for free with somewhat limited capabilities and we will show you in this exercise how to connect your OpenShift cluster to an instance of it.

 Official documentation for setting up the LogDNA agent for an OpenShift cluster is [here](https://cloud.ibm.com/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-config_agent_os_cluster).